 Place Time Limit On Reserved Tables

 While booking a reservation, communicate clear policies to your customers to avoid any confusion later.
 Clearly ask your guests to reach on time or risk losing tables after 15 minutes.
 If possible, send a reminder email or call them to confirm their reservation one hour prior.

 Avoid Overbooking Your Tables

 During peak hours, avoid overbooking and keep some tables free.
 In case of a high number of reservations, try to push them to a less popular time slot or add them to waitlist instead.
 A reservation management software lets you do this with utmost ease.
 It also helps you know your repeated diners, prevent overbooking, manage guest flow as well as your waitlist.
-This way, you can impress your regular walk-in customers with an instant service.
+This way, you can impress your regular walk-in customers with instant service.

 Never Say ‘No’ To Customers

 No customer likes the ‘NO’ word.
 Instead of declining reservations, create a “Waiting List” with the help of reservation management software.
 As mentioned earlier, the number of no-show increases during busy hours.
-For diners looking to book a table during busiest hours, add them to the waitlist.
+For diners looking to book a table during the busiest hours, add them to the waitlist.
 This way, these diners may have to wait 15-20 mins, even if they arrive at their preferred reservation time, which might be less than the time taken for walk-in customers

 Engage Your Walk-In Customers